chanedwin/mlmutation/README.md

 ----------------------------------------------------------------------
 # Variant Calling and Ranking

-_Note : This program is still in development without proper build and configuration tools._

 ## Description

 The advent of next-generation sequencing technology has enabled large-scale interrogation of the genome to identify variants in patient samples.
 The accurate identification of functional variants can provide critical insights into the disease process to guide diagnosis and treatment.
 However, the use of clinical genomics remains limited as (i) the accurate identification of variants remains suboptimal, and (ii) the large number of variants identified may be difficult to interpret without a systematic approach of ranking by functional importance.